shivam-0806/10_days/README.md

 The implemented algorithm provides a **baseline strategy** for the “10 Days Over Kanpur” challenge.
 By focusing on battery safety and nearest-drone delivery allocation, it ensures reliable performance while maintaining simplicity.
 Although not globally optimal, it establishes a strong foundation for future enhancements such as value optimization and multi-drone coordination.

 ---

-⚡ This expanded version will easily stretch to **5+ pages** in DOCX/PDF format with normal formatting (12pt font, headings, spacing).

-Do you want me to **generate a nicely formatted Word/PDF file** out of this expanded documentation so you can submit it directly?

 ## Decryption